manenko/boot-download/README.rst

 `Boot`_ task to download a file from the given url.

 -----
 Tasks
 -----

 .. code-block:: clojure

-   (download-file [u url         URL  str "The location of the remote file."
+   (download-file [u url         VAL str "The location of the remote file."
-                   o output-path PATH str "The location used to save the file.
+                   o output-file VAL str "The location used to save the file.
 Optional."])

 Downloads a single file from the given url and adds it to the fileset as an asset.

-If the output path is not set then the task will get the file name from the url and store the file under that name in the fileset root directory.
-Otherwise the file will be saved under the given output path (the last component of the path will be treated as a file name).
+If the output file path is not set then the task will get the file name from the url and store the file under that name in the fileset root directory.

     .. caution::
-       The task will fail if the :code:`output-path` is not specified and the url has parameters (i.e. :code:`http://example.org/file?p=foo&q=bar`).
+       The task will fail if the :code:`output-path` is not specified AND the url has parameters (i.e. :code:`http://example.org/file?p=foo&q=bar`).

 ---------
 Functions